Orders Exports With Volusion API

 Fields Exported in the Generic Orders Export

 The Generic Orders export within the Volusion API can export values from any field within the Volusion Orders and Order Details tables.
 These are the same values that can be imported/exported using other import/export method within Volusion.
 Note that the Orders and Order Details tables are joined together within the Volusion database and as such, values from both fields can be exported (delineated by “o.” for orders and “od.” for orders details).
+Fields that also correspond to the TrackingNumbers table are indicated by "tn".
 A list of these fields are as follows: